nowfloats/ProjectAna/ANA-CHAT-SERVER-SETUP-README.md

  Health check for core service - http://localhost:9500/bot/health

  Also service discovery mechanism needs some time after all applications startup.
-To ensure all required microservices for ANA server are up and running, check eureka dashboard (http://localhost:80), it should show all the required microservices instances in the eureka dashboard.
+To ensure all required microservices for Ana server are up and running, check eureka dashboard (http://localhost:80), it should show all the required microservices instances in the eureka dashboard.